 Once the presence and reparability of the meniscal root tear is confirmed, and other significant pathology in the joint has been identified and treated as indicated, the next step is to prepare the bony bed for the meniscal root attachment on the posteromedial aspect of the tibia (Figure 5).
-A 4.5mm DYONICS° PLATINUM° Incisor Blade and 4.5mm DYONICS Curved Incisor Plus Elite Blade can be used to remove any scar tissue that may limit visualization.
+A 4.5mm DYONICS[°] INCISOR[°] PLUS PLATINUM Blade and 4.5mm curved DYONICS INCISOR PLUS PLATINUM Blade can be used to remove any scar tissue that may limit visualization.

-A curette in the Meniscal Root Repair System can be used to decorticate the bony area in the posterolateral aspect of the medial tibial plateau where the meniscal root attachment is planned to be re-approximated (Figure 6).
-It is important to ensure that this area of decorticated bone extends to the posterior aspect of the tibia in order to maximize bony healing of the meniscal root repair.
+A curette in the Meniscal Root Repair System can be used to decorticate the bony area on the posterolateral aspect of the medial tibial plateau where the meniscal root attachment is planned to be re-approximated (Figure 6).
+It is important to ensure that this area of decorticated bone extends to the posterior aspect of the tibia in order to maximise bony healing of the meniscal root repair.

-Preparation of the Meniscal Body
+Preparation of the meniscal body

-Except in very acute cases, most meniscal root repairs have to be released from scar tissue.
-The Rotary Scissors 20° right and Rotary Scissors 20° left can be very effective for releasing the scar tissue on both the inferior and superior surface of the meniscus.
+Except in very acute cases, most meniscal root tears have to be released from scar tissue.
+The ACUFEX° Rotary Scissors 20° right and ACUFEX Rotary Scissors 20° left can be very effective for releasing the scar tissue on both the inferior and superior surface of the meniscus.
 This can usually be accomplished by placing the camera in the anterolateral portal and accessing the meniscus from the anteromedial portal.
 In rare cases, a posteromedial portal may need to be placed in order to allow for the release of any scar tissue.
 During this step it is important to leave some capsule still attached to the meniscus to ensure that there is good meniscal substance present for the repair.
-The meniscus should be regularly grasped with a standard grasper to verify the level of mobility created by the release.
-Once it is determined that the meniscus is sufficiently released, the next step is to prepare the tunnels.
+The meniscus should be regularly grasped with a standard grasper to verify the level of mobility created by the release, the next step is to prepare the tunnels.